-Sofas are a core essential for your every home, especially in places with high traffic like the living room.
-From entertaining your guests to family movie night, sofas are guaranteed to be used daily, by everyone, in your home.
+Sofas, lounges, couches – whatever you may call it, a sofa is an essential piece of furniture within every living room.
+From entertaining your guests to family movie night, sofas are guaranteed to be used daily, by everyone in your home.

-Contrary to popular belief, finding the right sofa for you isn’t as simple as buying the first design you see.
-To give you some clarity and peace of mind, here is a rundown of the five essential factors to think about when shopping for a sofa.
+Contrary to popular belief, finding the right sofa isn’t as simple as buying the first design you see.
+To provide some clarity and helpful tips, here are five essential factors to think about when shopping for your best sofa, yet.

 Size is one of the most important considerations to make when choosing the right sofa.
 After all, if the sofa doesn’t fit your living room, then what’s the point?
 If you’re unsure about where to start in this area, we’re here to give a helping hand.

 In terms of measurements, the general rule of thumb is to have the sofa approximately 152 cm long, 91 cm high, 102 cm deep, with about a 48 cm height for the seating.
 However, if you’re one for a cheeky afternoon nap every now and then, you need to extend the horizontal height too.
 In this case, extend the length measurements from 152 cm to 229 cm for enough comfort to lie down or nap.

 But not everyone is amazing in mathematics (and that’s okay!).
 Simply remember the 2:3 rule instead.
 The sofa should be about two thirds the size of the entire room.
 If you decide to add in a coffee table too, that should then be two thirds the size of the sofa (if no chaise) or one third to half the size of the sofa if it has a chaise.